dan-fritchman/Thesis/content.md

 - Any other custom vector-graphics, e.g. block diagrams
 - Layout intent, e.g. how to position and/or route elements
 - Links to external content, e.g. testbenches, related schematics, etc.

+In other words, Hdl21 schematics reverse the order of what a schematic is, to be:

+1. A Picture
+2. A Circuit

 SVG is an XML-based schema and allows for semi-custom strucutre and metadata.
 This structure and metadata, detailed [later in this document](#the-svg-schematic-schema), is what makes an SVG a schematic.